 Growing a Summer Harvest

 Most people don’t realize you can grow a complete salsa party in your own home space.
-Corn, beans, onions and garlic are a few produces that are easy to grow.
+Corn, beans, onions, and garlic are a few produce that are easy to grow.
 As long as the growing space has up to six hours of sun you are most likely going to succeed.
 My friend Janet Cassidy and I talked about growing broom corn which grows the same as corn you can eat in a live stream presentation.

 The only requirement with making the best salsa is using the most absolute freshest ingredients.
 I hope you will take advantage of the print button featured in this share.

 Always a hit at summer parties especially when sweet corn is fresh and in season!